Acosta Group Releases Consumer Predictions for 2026

 Acosta Group has released its consumer predictions for 2026, highlighting the growing importance of personalization, transparency and innovation for brands, retailers and foodservice operators.

-The predictions are based on research conducted with the company’s 40,000-member proprietary shopper community.
+The predictions are based on research conducted with the Jacksonville, Florida-based sales and marketing agency’s 40,000-member proprietary shopper community.

 “We expect 2026 to be defined by new AI agent relationships and ‘cautious experimentation’ with AI automated checkout, with Gen Z in the driver’s seat in adopting agentic commerce,” said Kathy Risch, SVP of thought leadership and shopper insights.